PhemeloSteve/HealthCheck/README.md

 # HealthCheck
-A ASP.NET MVC application that manages appointments for Hospitals, Clinics etc
+An ASP.NET MVC application that manages appointments for Hospitals, Clinics etc